milan98080/react-todo-app/README.md

-# Interface for Todo app API
+# Interface for Todo app API build with React

 Demo project to play with React.
 Rails Todo app API project is used as a backend.